-In non-renewal years, LLWLs must provide two documents to the LLWL Network secretary by March 31:
+In non-renewal years, LLWLs must provide these four documents to the LLWL Network secretary by March 31:

-- A letter of support from their home community of faith.
+- A new letter of support from their home community of faith.
 This letter simply needs to affirm that the LLWL is a member in good standing of the faith community, and that it continues to support the work of the LLWL in their congregation and the wider ECORC.
-This letter should be voted on by the membership at the annual general meeting, or, should that not be possible, it should be voted on by the community of faith's governing body (Official Board, Church Council, etc.). - An Annual Declaration form that they have no charges or convictions under the Criminal Code of Canada since their last criminal reference check (which must have been obtained within the past five years) OR a new criminal reference check if the last one was obtained more than five years ago.
+This letter should be voted on by the membership at the annual general meeting, or should that not be possible, it should be voted on by the community of faith's governing body (Official Board, Church Council, etc.). - An Annual Declaration form that they have no charges or convictions under the Criminal Code of Canada since their last criminal reference check (which must have been obtained within the past five years) OR a new criminal reference check if the last one was obtained more than five years ago. - Pulpit Supply Log for the previous calendar year. - PD Learning activities in the previous year.